Nationalization of oil supplies: History

 This nationalization (expropriation) of previously privately owned oil supplies where it has occurred, has been a gradual process.
 Before the discovery of oil, some Middle Eastern countries such as Iraq, Saudi Arabia, and Kuwait were all poor and underdeveloped.
 They were desert kingdoms that had few natural resources and were without adequate financial resources to maintain the state.
 Poor peasants made up a majority of the population.

 Kuwaiti historian Muhammad Rumaihi states, “The Gulf is not oil.
 The Gulf is its people and its land.
 So it was before the discovery of oil, and so it will remain when the oil disappears.
-Oil is no more than a historical phase in this part of the Arab world—and a rather short one at that.”
+Oil is no more than a historical phase in this part of the Arab world, and a rather short one at that.”

-At the end of the XIX century, Great Britain didn’t have access first-hand to the oil and they depended on USA, Russia or Mexico for its supplies.
+At the end of the XIX century, Great Britain didn’t have access firsthand to the oil, and they depended on the USA, Russia or Mexico for itheirsupplies.
 Through the geologist and engineer William D’Arcy, Great Britain could secure oil rights of inspection in the lands of the Persian Shah Muzaffar al-Din.

 In 1901 D’Arcy obtained a concession of 500,000 square miles (almost 85% of modern-day Iran) for 60 years.
 It gave him the exclusive right of exploiting the oil for a payment to the government of 20,000 pounds sterling, 20,000 pounds in stocks and 16% of the earnings.
 In collaboration with the English Government, D’Arcy established the Anglo-Persian Oil Company (that later became Anglo-Iranian Oil, and then British Petroleum).
 In that time the procedure to continue in the countries where the deposit of oil were discovered, consisted in that a delegation interviewed with the king or shah who in general ignored what it was or for what reason the oil did serve, and then by means of a payment, usually in currencies of gold or silver or a small percentage was gotten the concession.
 These concessions were a permission to extract, to treat and to transport the crude.

 After World War II, AIOC (Anglo-Iranian Oil Company) and the Iranian government initially resisted nationalist pressure to revise AIOC’s concession terms still further in Iran’s favour.
 In 1951, the pro-western Prime Minister Ali Razmara was assassinated.
 The Iranian Parliament elected a nationalist, Mohammed Mossadeq, as Prime Minister.
 Months later, the parliament nationalized the oil industry and the Shah, Mohammad Pahlevi is pushed to the exile.
 The British government decided that the only way to regain its control of Iranian oil was to remove Mossadeq from office.
 For it, with the support of United States, they overthrew the Iranian government.
 The CIA and MI6 (Agency of external Intelligence of the United Kingdom) conspiracy became known by its codename operation Ajax.